akobr/mono.me/docs/Monorepo/why-centralized-dependencies.md

 ## A couple of possible solutions

-- **Central package version management** *[Preview but recommended]*: A baked-in solution into .NET Core SDK (from 3.1.300), using Directory.Packages.props file, but still a preview feature. https://bit.ly/3oKJCpq
+- **Central package version management**: A baked-in solution into .NET Core SDK (from 3.1.300), using Directory.Packages.props file, but still a preview feature. https://bit.ly/3RhzYb9
-- **External MsBuild SDK**: A custom MsBuild SDK built by NuGet team, named Microsoft.Build.CentralPackageVersions. https://bit.ly/3GMloRG
+- **External MsBuild SDK** *[deprecated]*: A custom MsBuild SDK built by NuGet team, named Microsoft.Build.CentralPackageVersions. https://bit.ly/3GMloRG
 - **Directory.Build.props** *[MsBuild 15+]*: Use of hierarchical Directory.Build.props and the possibility to update version of package reference by MsBuild 15 and newer.
 - **Paket package manager**: An alternative package manager for NuGet and .NET projects, which has some great features.
 Currently not yet supported by my tooling. https://bit.ly/3oHTJLp